Updated November 2017

 Synthetic insulation lacks durability

 Extreme weather isn't just the lowest temperatures.
 Sometimes it's bone-chilling rain and sleet.
-In shoulder seasons and moderate latitudes, this version of winter is all too common.
-We want to remember the crisp cold, but it is the drearier days that often dominate in certain locales.
+In shoulder seasons and moderate latitudes, this version of winter is all too familiar.
+We want to remember the crisp cold, but it is the drearier days that often dominate in specific locales.
 For those conditions, the waterproof shell, bomber design and seals, and synthetic insulation of the Arc'teryx Fission SV

 Read review: Arc'teryx Fission SV